-In February, we learned that the domed area above the Adams Morgan Harris Teeter that used to house a roller skating rink was in the process of being transformed into 39 apartments.
+The domed area above the Adams Morgan Harris Teeter that used to house a roller skating rink is being transformed into 39 lofty apartments, UrbanTurf has learned.

 The building at 1631 Kalorama Road NW (map) opened in 1947 as the National Arena and served as a public roller rink and bowling alley before becoming the Citadel Motion Picture Center in 1986.
-R2L:Architects was tasked in recent years with creating apartments that fit the unusual space directly above the market.
+Tom Lenar from R2L:Architects told UrbanTurf that his firm has been involved with the building since 2004, when the Harris Teeter moved in.
+Owners Douglas Development contacted R2L last year with the task of creating apartments that fit the unusual space directly above the market.

-The Citadel Apartments, as they have been dubbed, welcomed its first tenants in May.
+The Citadel Apartments, as they have been dubbed, are scheduled to deliver in the next two months.

 An interior apartment.
 Click to enlarge.

 Most Popular...
 This Week • Last 30 Days • Ever

 The H Street Corridor once epitomized DC's development boom, but construction activit... read »